rexcontrols/REXexamples/RaspberryPi_examples/FrequencyOfPulses/README.md

 for collecting the data.
 Processing of the data can run less frequently to lower the computational load.

+%Note that the input signal is set as a pull-down resistor.
+If you want to use it
+%as a pull-up resistor, change the flag from RPI__GPIO25D to RPI__GPIO25U.

 ## Timing of the project ##

 The quick task runs each 2 milliseconds.
 See the EXEC function block,